 Community & Equity Workshop Series

-The three-part Community & Equity Workshop Series is the foundation for the new Community & Equity Certificate for WSU Faculty and Staff through the division of Student Affairs.
+The three-part Community & Equity Workshop Series (101, 102, and 103) is the foundation for the new Community & Equity Certificate for WSU Faculty and Staff through the division of Student Affairs.

-The first area builds a foundation for the certificate through the Community & Equity Workshop Series (Equity 101, 102, and 103), which offers an overview of equity at a land-grant institution and promotes conversations about inclusive language, identity exploration, and how to engage across difference.
+The Community & Equity Workshop Series offers an overview of equity at a land-grant institution and promotes conversations about inclusive language, identity exploration, and how to engage across difference.
 Participants also gain tools and best practices for mindfully incorporating these ideas into their work at WSU.

-The Community & Equity Workshop Series is developmental, with each workshop building upon subsequent sessions in the series.
+The Community & Equity Workshop Series is developmental, with subsequent workshops building upon each other in the series.
 As participants develop shared language and explore areas related to Diversity, Equity, and Inclusion, they are able to move together along a continuum of practice within the institution.

-*These workshops may be requested for teams or departments, however requests are filled for fall 2020.
-To request a training session for your team or department, contact Merrianneeta Nesbitt at firstname.lastname@example.org or 509-335-5078.
+*Community & Equity Workshops may be requested for teams or departments.
+Please note: requests fill quickly and are currently full through spring 2022.
+To request a future session, contact Merrianneeta Nesbitt at email@example.com or 509-335-5078.

 Community & Equity Workshop Series Descriptions: